90rajibgarai/java-stream-api/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 Consumer :
 ----------------------------------------------------------------------------------------------------------------------------------
-Whenever we need to a object as a inpunt and base on the input you do some operation and you don't return anything.
+Whenever we need to a object as a input and base on the input you do some operation and you don't return anything.

 	-------------------------------------------------------------------------------------------
 	@FunctionalInterface
-	public inferface Consumer
+	public interface Consumer
 	{
 		void accept(T t);
 	}